BrenKenna/TaskTide/tasktide/core/README.md

 # TaskTide - CoreLib
 <p>
-Provides the model entities for the <a href="/tasktide/docs/assets/tasktide-arch.png">TaskTide System</a>, and orchestrates their persistence to configurable backend (ie File Based-RocksDB/SQLite, Relational, NoSQL) through type constrained Service-Repository pattern.
-The entity classes for TaskTide are summarized below, this Model View Controller complete served to simplify the design of the "<a href="/tasktide/engine/README.md">TaskTide Engine Library</a>" and "<a href="/tasktide/tasktide/README.md">TaskTide Client Appilcation</a>" views.
+Provides the model entities for the <a href="/tasktide/docs/assets/tasktide-arch.png">TaskTide System</a>, and their persistence to configured backend (ie Daemonless RocksDB/SQLite, Relational, NoSQL) through type constrained repository, and service ambassador pattern.
+The entity classes for TaskTide are summarized below, this Model View Controller complete served to simplify the design of the "<a href="/tasktide/engine/README.md">TaskTide Engine Library</a>", "<a href="/tasktide/api">TaskTide WebAPI</a>", and "<a href="/tasktide/tasktide/README.md">TaskTide Client Appilcation</a>" views.
 </p>

 ## 1).
 TaskTide Entities
 <p>
-The entities that TaskTide uses,  models a "<i>Workflow</i>" as a collection of "<i>Steps</i>" where each Step has a collection of work units to perform "<i>WorkItem</i>".
-In decoupling the units of work away from their meta-data (slie Step, Workflow), TaskTide supports both arbitrary and structured Task processing.
-Meaning, not all work units to be orchestrated by TaskTide have to be defined under a Workflow-Step model.
+TaskTide models a "<i>Workflow</i>" as a collection of "<i>Steps</i>" where each Step has a collection of work units to perform "<i>WorkItem</i>".
+In decoupling the units of work away from their meta-data (ie Step, Workflow), TaskTide supports both arbitrary and structured Task processing.
+Meaning, that not all work units to be orchestrated by TaskTide have to be explicitly defined under a Workflow-Step model.
 </p>

 <p>